benjamenalford/ComputeHistory/README.md

-# ComputeHistory
+# Compute History

-A general history of computing
+A general history of computing from rocks to skynet